 This post was JUST the beginning!

-If you want a comprehensive step-by-step guide that shows you how to make bullet journaling work for you without any stress, you should check out the fabulous book Brainbook: Bullet Journaling Your Way to a More Organized Life.
+If you want a comprehensive step-by-step guide that shows you how to make bullet journaling work for you without any stress, you should check out my book Bite The Bullet: The Ultimate Bullet Journaling And Productivity guide.

 Not only will you learn how to set up your bullet journal, but you will get actionable tips and advice to help you continue using your bullet journal in a way that works for you!
-Plus you get access to a Facebook community to support you through your journey!
+Plus you get a boatload of print and stick printable layouts.

 To view all the fantastic linky parties that I link up to, please click here.